mityax/rustimport/README.md

 python -m rustimport build --release
 ```

-This will build all `*.rs` files and Rust crates in the current directory (and it's subdirectories) if they are eligible to be imported (i.e. contain the `// rustimport` comment in the first line or a `.rustimport` file in case of a crate).
+This will build a release-optimized binary for all `*.rs` files and Rust crates in the current directory (and it's subdirectories) if they are eligible to be imported (i.e. contain the `// rustimport` comment in the first line or a `.rustimport` file in case of a crate).

 Alternatively, you may specifiy one or more root directories or source files to be built: